Alejandrina Cox incident: Incident

 On 27 June 1973, General Carlos Prats was being driven to his office in his official car through a busy intersection in Las Condes, an upper-class suburb of Santiago.
 At that time, due to the animosity directed towards him, he was frequently insulted by people in nearby cars.
-As he drove through the intersection, a small red Renault car pulled up next to him, and two occupants inside began mocking and making obscene gestures towards him.
+As he drove through the intersection, a small red Renault car pulled up next to him, and its occupant began mocking and making obscene gestures towards him.

-General Prats asked his driver to hand him his handgun and, pointing it at the red car, ordered the driver to stop.
-However, the other driver ignored him, and the general shot at the red car's left front fender.
-Both cars immediately stopped, and the drivers came out.
-It was then that the general discovered that the other driver was Alejandrina Cox, an upper-class housewife whose short hair had led him to mistake her for a man.
+Contemporary accounts differ on the exact sequence of events.
+According to most reports, Prats asked his driver to hand him his handgun and, pointing it at the red car, ordered the driver to stop.
+When the other driver ignored him, the general shot at the red car's left front fender.
+Both cars immediately stopped, and the drivers emerged.
+It was then that the general discovered that the other driver was Alejandrina Cox (sometimes referred to as Virginia Cox in some accounts), an upper-class housewife whose short hair had led him to mistake her for a man.

+Alternative accounts suggest the incident may have been a deliberate provocation.
+According to investigations by journalist Robinson Rojas, Cox's vehicle was part of a coordinated operation involving multiple cars that had been harassing Prats' vehicle for approximately 25 blocks before the confrontation.
+These accounts claim that operatives from Patria y Libertad and possibly CIA assets had planned the incident to provoke Prats into a public outburst that would damage his reputation.

-As General Prats remonstrated with Mrs. Cox, a crowd began to gather, and many sided with the woman.
+As General Prats confronted Mrs. Cox, a crowd began to gather, and many sided with the woman.
 The general's official car was blocked from moving, and he was soon being insulted.
 A passing taxi driver rescued him from the street after his car was vandalized and his tires were slashed.

+Immediate aftermath

-General Prats immediately went to La Moneda, where he tendered his resignation to President Allende.
+General Prats immediately went to the Palacio de La Moneda, where he tendered his resignation to President Allende.
 However, the president refused to accept it and convinced him to stay in the government.
 Reports of the incident quickly made headlines on the front pages of the newspapers.
 Allende's opposition seized on the event, accusing the general of cowardice and of losing his self-control by firing at the vehicle of an unarmed woman.
 However, the government press defended him, stating that General Prats had been provoked and that the incident could have been a failed attempt on his life.
+The incident occurred within a block of where General René Schneider had been assassinated three years prior.

 The Chilean Army general staff publicly backed General Prats, but the controversy surrounding the issue, combined with existing social unrest, continued to simmer.
-It is worth noting that the incident occurred within a block of where General René Schneider had been assassinated three years prior.

-Aftermath
+Two days after the incident, Prats would regain some standing through his handling of the Tanquetazo coup attempt on 29 June.
+He personally confronted rebel tanks and negotiated their surrender, demonstrating courage under fire.
+However, this temporary recovery of prestige would not overcome the damage done by the Cox incident.